This post originally appeared on VICE Canada.

 Jonathan Torrens (Host): I was 16.
 I auditioned three times and didn't get the job originally.
 The job went to a kid named Chris Lydon, who was kind of more the type they were looking for: kind of a skateboarder cool kid.
 I ate nothing but fast food for five days, which in retrospect, wasn't that much of a stretch.
 Like, that wasn't hard hitting journalism, that was just how I rolled, 'cause I was actually working at McDonald's at the time, and you could get a free lunch every shift you worked, so I would usually leave high school and go down and work an 11-2 lunchtime shift just to get a lunch anyway.

-John Nowlan: You know, every kid's dream, or many kids' dream, is to eat nothing but fast food at our expense, so we bought him that, and so he gave us reports on how he felt day after day of a diet of nothing but fast foods—McDonald's, Burger King.
+John Nowlan: You know, every kid's dream, or many kids' dreams, is to eat nothing but fast food at our expense, so we bought him that, and so he gave us reports on how he felt day after day of a diet of nothing but fast foods—McDonald's, Burger King.

 Jonathan Torrens: It was kind of a challenge because I worked at McDonald's, as I mentioned, and didn't want to sell my co-workers down the river.